 Caroline is the Chief Executive of KIDS, which provides play and leisure activities to over 8,000 children and young people every year.

 Caroline has extensive experience in the health sector having worked as a pharmacist before then operating theatre manager before becoming managing director of a large hospital.

 She's worked in the voluntary and community sector for over seven years, championing the right to an inclusive community for disabled children, young people and their families.
 As well as acting as Vice Chair for the Council for Disabled Children, Caroline sits on the trustee board of the Royal Surgical Aid Society.

 Partnership Board Members:

-Amanda Batten, CEO, Contact a Family
+Amanda Batten, CEO, Contact

 - Anne Ross, CEO, ADD-vance